microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 Welcome to Challenge-02!

-In this challenge, you will learn how to use the FHIR service's custom `$convert-data` operation to convert HL7v2 and C-CDA files into FHIR.
+In this challenge, you will learn how to use the FHIR service's custom `$convert-data` operation to convert HL7v2 messages and C-CDA documents into FHIR.

 ## Background